weaviate/weaviate-io/developers/weaviate/model-providers/kubeai/generative.md

 ### API credentials

 You must provide a valid OpenAI API key to Weaviate for this integration.
-Go to [OpenAI](https://openai.com/) to sign up and obtain an API key.
+However, KubeAI ignores the OpenAI API key.
+So you can provide any value for the API key.

 Provide the API key to Weaviate using one of the following methods: